johans-work/abstraction-theory/README.md

 # tldr

+# intro

 An abstraction is any pattern used to represent another pattern, such as a name, a diagram, or a detailed description.
-Abstractions are meant to be used, and the use case determines the tolerance of how similar the expressions can be.
+Abstractions are meant to be used, and the use case determines the tolerance of how similar the expressions can be, and how they are physically implemented.

-# intro